158. Mindwarp (Sixth Doctor, 1986)

 directed by Alan Wareing

 Ace has a fear of haunted houses, so the Doctor brings her to the one that traumatized her in her youth, to heal her.
 But of course, in doing so, he first has to traumatize her further.
 They could just, you know, avoid haunted houses altogether; it's not as if she had a fear of something ubiquitous, like puppies.
 In his own way, the Seventh Doctor -- in his obsession with tricking Ace into facing her demons -- is just as abusive to her as the Sixth Doctor was to Peri; in fact, both Doctors think a love-tap means never having to say you're sorry.
-Platt and story editor Andrew Cartmel populate the house with a host of grotesques, and dangle a string of literary and historical references like self-indulgent schoolboys, but everything's presented at the same fevered pitch, in the same overwrought style, and the results are headache-inducing.
+Platt and story editor Andrew Cartmel populate the house with a host of grotesques, and dangle a string of literary and historical references like self-indulgent schoolboys, but everything's presented in the same overwrought style, and the results are headache-inducing.
 The grotesques, we quickly realize, are aliens in human form, but even the outsiders, the "real" people, are playing in the same freak-show fashion.
 (If it were all pitched just a touch more feverishly, it would play as self-parody.)
-"Ghost Light" is the ultimate example of how narratives perish when the Doctor is seven steps ahead of everyone else, playing his cards fiendishly close to his chest, pulling deductions out of his panama hat without a shred of evidence. ("Josiah, tell me about your plan to assassinate Queen Victoria."
+"Ghost Light" is the ultimate example of how narratives perish when the Doctor is seven steps ahead of everyone else, holding his cards fiendishly close to his chest, pulling deductions out of his panama hat without a shred of evidence. ("Josiah, tell me about your plan to assassinate Queen Victoria."
 "Who have you been talking to?"
 "Myself, mostly.")
 Because there's no information he has to glean, or revelations he cares to share along the way, there's nothing to counter the furioso pacing.
 In the stories that best combat this issue, it falls to Ace to break free of the narrative's grip, but here she's too caught up in the Doctor's machinations.
 And the one time the Doctor and Ace pause for a heart-to-heart, she runs out of the room mid-conversation -- and she doesn't just run out of the room: she runs down a staircase and makes her way to an open lift leading to nowhere -- as if in this place, you need to go searching for horrors.
 (Then again, maybe she just couldn't bear to be stuck in a room with the Doctor once he started listing things he hates: "I loathe bus stations.
 Terrible places, full of lost luggage and lost souls.
 Then there's unrequited love, and tyranny, and cruelty."
-And bad writing -- don't forget bad writing.)
-Wareing falls prey to the serial's "speed it up" assembly-line feel: our only permitted action is to observe, our only reasonable response is to be overwhelmed, but we're never encouraged to engage.
+And bad dialogue -- don't forget bad dialogue.)
+Wareing falls prey to the serial's "speed it up" assembly-line feel: we're permitted to observe, but never encouraged to engage.
 It's a serial so caught up in its own cleverness that it never answers even the most basic of questions: "How are the two leads supposed to be playing this?"
-The Doctor and Ace alternately fume and giggle their way through it, but their fury never convinces, and their familiar comic bits seem rushed and mistimed, as if someone's offstage, signaling them to move it along.
+McCoy and Aldred alternately fume and giggle their way through it, but their fury never convinces, and their familiar comic bits seem rushed and mistimed, as if someone's offstage, signaling them to move it along.
 When it's time for them to convey exposition, they throw away lines we desperately need to hear.
 And by the time McCoy gurns for twelve seconds near the start of Part 3 (twelve horrendous seconds that no one thought to edit out or around), you're painfully aware that -- despite its pretensions -- the whole thing has been a (haunted) house of cards.

 151. The Reign of Terror (First Doctor, 1964)